s-sahoo/duo/README.md

 To generate samples from a pre-trained model use one of the following command.
 Set
 * `sampling.noise_removal=greedy` to use the "Greedy-tail sampler" (equivalent to nucleus sampling in AR models; see `Sec.
 4.2` in the paper).
 * `sampling.noise_removal=ancestral` for the standard ancestral sampling.
-This produces samples with worse generative perplexity but higher entropy.
+This produces more diverse samples (higher entropy) but with worse generative perplexity.

 We have realease the distilled model `s-sahoo/duo-distilled` and the un-distilled model `s-sahoo/duo` on [Huggingface](https://huggingface.co/collections/s-sahoo/duo-67f9ff8fde919224e5fbd875)🤗.
 To sample from a HF model, run the following command:
 ```bash